mdoradom/mdoradom/_i18n/en/index.md

   </div>
   <div class="card">
   <h3><a href="{{ site.baseurl_root }}/posts/2024/02/01/Karoshi-Dreams/">Karoshi Dreams</a></h3>
-  <p>2A Game made for the 7th Gran CITM Game Jam: Gamble with the devil while you work yourself to death.</p>
+  <p>A Game made for the 7th Gran CITM Game Jam: Gamble with the devil while you work yourself to death.</p>
   </div>
   <div class="card">
   <h3><a href="{{ site.baseurl_root }}/posts/2024/06/13/Puddles-Legacy/">Puddles Legacy</a></h3>
-  <p>MA game made by 20 students from the Game Development & Digital Art and Animation degrees.</p>
+  <p>A game made by 20 students from the Game Development & Digital Art and Animation degrees.</p>
   </div>
 </div>